alexforencich/cocotbext-pcie/README.md

 ## Documentation and usage examples

-See the `tests` directory and [verilog-pcie](https://github.com/alexforencich/verilog-pcie) for complete testbenches using these modules.
+See the `tests` directory, [verilog-pcie](https://github.com/alexforencich/verilog-pcie), and [corundum](https://github.com/corundum/corundum) for complete testbenches using these modules.

 ### Core PCIe simulation framework